-During 2014 the LAP provided effective early intervention consistent with the program's mission of enhancing public protection while supporting recovering attorneys in their rehabilitation and competent practice of law.
+During 2015 the LAP provided effective early intervention consistent with the program's mission of enhancing public protection while supporting recovering attorneys in their rehabilitation and competent practice of law.
 Specific initiatives addressed during the year included:

-- 1. Encouraging more law students to be evaluated for participation in the LAP prior to applying for membership.
+- 1. Encouraging certain law students to be evaluated for participation in the LAP prior to applying for membership.
 In terms of protecting the public through prevention of future attorney misconduct, the work of the LAP with applicants to the State Bar may have the greatest impact. - 2.
-Continuing to expand education to the membership regarding the range of problems addressed by the program, including cognitive issues commonly encountered in later life.
-The program is now available to advise colleagues and family members regarding competency concerns in the senior lawyer population. - 3.
-Posting two videos on the State Bar YouTube page that use moving testimonial statements from graduates of the program to explain the components and benefits of the LAP experience.
-The videos have been viewed over 800 times.
+Expanding education to the membership regarding the scope of the problems addressed by the program and the range of support services available.
+Nearly 100 continuing legal education presentations were delivered by or through the auspices of the LAP to bar associations and law firms during 2015.
+Additionally, two videos are posted on the State Bar YouTube page that use testimonial statements from graduates of the program to explain the components and benefits of the LAP experience.
+The videos have been viewed nearly 1400 times.

-The Program conducted 179 intakes with attorneys during 2014.
-Ten attorneys completed three years of participation in the Monitored LAP in addition to meeting all of the criteria for successful completion.
-Fifteen attorneys or State Bar applicants were denied acceptance into the LAP as a result of not meeting the acceptance criteria.
+The Program conducted 127 intakes with attorneys during 2015.
+Fourteen attorneys completed three years of participation in the Monitored LAP in addition to meeting all of the criteria for successful completion.
+Thirteen attorneys or State Bar applicants were denied acceptance into the LAP as a result of not meeting the acceptance criteria.
 Two attorneys' participation in the Monitored LAP was terminated due to one or more of the reasons identified in the termination criteria.